 Exploring Industry Outlook & Job Prospects

-Feel free to use the CPI's online resources for quick reference as you advise students and alumni.
+Feel free to use the CCPD's online resources for quick reference as you advise students and alumni.
 These resources address how to research graduate school information, fellowships, career industries, and more.

 Additionally, O*NET allows you to search for occupations based on one's skills, abilities, interests, and knowledge.
 You may also browse different occupations based on work context, work activities, and work values.